 The Company records its redeemable convertible preferred stock at the amount of cash proceeds received (which also approximates fair value) on the dates of issuance, net of issuance costs.
 Since the preferred stock is not currently redeemable, but is probable of becoming redeemable at the option of the preferred stockholders at a future date, the Company recognizes changes in the redemption value immediately as they occur and accretes the carrying amount of its redeemable convertible preferred stock to equal the redemption value at the end of each reporting period.
 The accretion is first recorded against additional paid-in capital to the extent that it becomes exhausted, with the remainder charged against accumulated deficit.
-The redemption value of the redeemable convertible preferred stock is the greater of (i) the fair market value of such shares of redeemable convertible preferred stock as of the redemption date or (ii) the applicable original issue price for such shares of redeemable convertible preferred stock splits, stock dividends, combinations, subdivisions, recapitalizations or the like), plus all declared but unpaid dividends on such shares plus 25% per annum compounded annually, beginning on the date of first issue of such series of redeemable convertible preferred stock.
+The redemption value of the redeemable convertible preferred stock is the greater of (i) the fair market value of such shares of redeemable convertible preferred stock as of the redemption date or (ii) the applicable original issue price for such shares of redeemable convertible preferred stock (as adjusted for any stock splits, stock dividends, combinations, subdivisions, recapitalizations or the like), plus all declared but unpaid dividends on such shares plus 25% per annum compounded annually, beginning on the date of first issue of such series of redeemable convertible preferred stock.

-Accretion of the redemption price of the redeemable convertible preferred stock was \$553.3 million and \$1,560.5 million for the years ended December 31, 2019 and 2020, respectively; and \$102.2 million and \$381.8 million for the six months ended June 30, 2020 and 2021 (unaudited), respectively.
+Accretion (decretion) of the redemption price of the redeemable convertible preferred stock was \$553.3 million and \$1,560.5 million for the years ended December 31, 2019 and 2020, respectively; and \$(102.0) million and \$(216.1) million for the three months ended March 31, 2020 and 2021 (unaudited), respectively.